Uralic languages: Uralic studies

 In 1730, Philip Johan von Strahlenberg published his book Das Nord- und Ostliche Theil von Europa und Asia (The Northern and Eastern Parts of Europe and Asia), surveying the geography, peoples and languages of Russia.
 All the main groups of the Uralic languages were already identified here.
 Nonetheless, these relationships were not widely accepted.
 Hungarian intellectuals especially were not interested in the theory and preferred to assume connections with Turkic tribes, an attitude characterized by Merritt Ruhlen as due to "the wild unfettered Romanticism of the epoch".
-Still, in spite of this hostile climate, the Hungarian Jesuit János Sajnovics travelled with Maximilian Hell to survey the alleged relationship between Hungarian and Sami.
+Still, in spite of this hostile climate, the Hungarian Jesuit János Sajnovics traveled with Maximilian Hell to survey the alleged relationship between Hungarian and Sámi, while they were also on a mission to observe the 1769 Venus transit.
 Sajnovics published his results in 1770, arguing for a relationship based on several grammatical features.
 In 1799, the Hungarian Sámuel Gyarmathi published the most complete work on Finno-Ugric to that date.